Use a Pre-trained OpenVINO model¶

 So let’s run that same command, but with that line omitted, such that 3D results are returned (and displayed):

-And there you find the 3D position of my mug!
+And there you find the 3D position of my face!

-You can than choose other models, change the labels, and you’re off - getting real-time 3D position for the class of interest.
+You can then choose other models and get real-time 3D position for the class of interest.

-Play with the feature and please share demos that you come up with (especially if you make a robot that stalks your cat) on discuss.luxonis.com and if you run into any issues, please ping us on our Github.
+Play with the feature and please share demos that you come up with (especially if you make a robot that stalks your cat) on discuss.luxonis.com and if you run into any issues, please ping us on our Discord server.

-And if you find any errors in these documents, please report an issue on the docs github) on the bottom of this page to give us the correction!
+And if you find any errors in these documents, please report an issue on the Github.

 We’re always happy to help with code or other questions you might have.